dereuromark/cakephp-shim/docs/Features.md

 Note: BINARY(16) would even be more performant, but then you would need to manually hex() and unhex() directly in the database.
 So at this point this cannot be supported yet.

+## Utility

+Set class has been removed in favor of Hash. `pushDiff()` method has been dropped completely, though.
+The Shim Set class provides this for easier migration.